pierrre/PierrreEncrypterBundle/README.markdown

 pierrre_encrypter:
     encrypters: #Encrypters list, requires at least one encrypter.
         my_encrypter: #Encrypter name
-            key: "@kernel.secret" #The secret that is used to encrypt data.
+            key: "%kernel.secret%" #The secret that is used to encrypt data.
 By default, it will use the kernel secret.
             algorithm: "rijndael-128" #Encryption algorithm
             mode: "cbc" #Encryption mode
             random_initialization_vector: true #If you set it to false, it will use a blank string as initialization vector.